badstreff/nand2tetris/README.md

 My translator does not follow the recommended approach at all and I think this cost me quite a bit of time, taking this into account for future work...

+There is a TON of room for optimization here and probably with the assembler as well

 ### 10/11